davidsev/owlbear-token-anonymizer/static/store.md

 The intended use is for things like statues that are going to come to life or chests that are mimics.
 If the players can see it's a token then it's hard to avoid inadvertent metagaming.

-This can also be used for fake walls over secret doors.
+This can also be used for fake walls over secret doors or if you just want to hide the name of a token from the players.

 ### Usage